gorpapyan2/Ararat-Oil/src/docs/deprecation-notice-template.md

  */
 export function DeprecatedComponent() {
   console.warn(
-    '[Deprecation Warning] DeprecatedComponent is deprecated. ' + 'Use ComponentNameStandardized from @/features/feature-name/components instead. ' +
+    "[Deprecation Warning] DeprecatedComponent is deprecated. " + "Use ComponentNameStandardized from @/features/feature-name/components instead. " +
-    'This component will be removed on [Removal Date].'
+      "This component will be removed on [Removal Date]."
   );

   // Component implementation
 }
 ```